Technological revolution: Potential future technological revolutions

 The Second Machine Age is the term adopted in a 2014 book by Erik Brynjolfsson and Andrew McAfee.
 The industrial development plan of Germany began promoting the term Industry 4.0.
 In 2019, at the World Economic Forum meeting in Davos, Japan promoted another round of advancements called Society 5.0.

-The phrase Fourth Industrial Revolution was first introduced by Klaus Schwab, the executive chairman of the World Economic Forum, in a 2015 article in Foreign Affairs, "Mastering the Fourth Industrial Revolution" was the theme of the World Economic Forum Annual Meeting 2016 in Davos-Klosters, Switzerland.
+The phrase Fourth Industrial Revolution was first introduced by Klaus Schwab, the executive chairman of the World Economic Forum, in a 2015 article in Foreign Affairs.
+Following the publication of the article, the theme of the World Economic Forum Annual Meeting 2016 in Davos-Klosters, Switzerland was "Mastering the Fourth Industrial Revolution".
 On October 10, 2016, the Forum announced the opening of its Centre for the Fourth Industrial Revolution in San Francisco.
-This was also subject and title of Schwab's 2016 book.
-Schwab includes in this fourth era technologies that combine hardware, software, and biology (cyber-physical systems), and emphasizes advances in communication and connectivity.
+According to Schwab, fourth era technologies includes technologies that combine hardware, software, and biology (cyber-physical systems), and which will put an emphases on advances in communication and connectivity.
 Schwab expects this era to be marked by breakthroughs in emerging technologies in fields such as robotics, artificial intelligence, nanotechnology, quantum computing, biotechnology, the internet of things, the industrial internet of things (IIoT), decentralized consensus, fifth-generation wireless technologies (5G), 3D printing and fully autonomous vehicles.

 Jeremy Rifkin includes technologies like 5G, autonomous vehicles, Internet of Things, and renewable energy in the Third Industrial Revolution.

-An emerging group of economists do not think that technological growth will continue to the same degree it has in the past.
-Robert J. Gordon holds the view that today’s inventions are simply not as radical as electricity and the internal combustion engine were.
+Some economists do not think that technological growth will continue to the same degree it has in the past.
+Robert J. Gordon holds the view that today's inventions are not as radical as electricity and the internal combustion engine were.
 He believes that modern technology is not as innovative as others claim, and is far from creating a revolution.